Yes, It’s OK to Freeze Tofu (and It Actually Has One Big Benefit!)

 We usually freeze food to hold and preserve it for another day, and it’s a great way to reduce food waste.
 While some foods don’t change much with a stint in the freezer, there are some that don’t fare so well.

-Author Bryant Terry's delicious recipe for Grilled Vegetable and Tofu Kebabs calls for freezing the tofu before marinating it.
+Author Bryant Terry’s delicious recipe for Grilled Vegetable and Tofu Kebabs calls for freezing the tofu before marinating it.
 Why do this extra step?
-He explains:
+He explains the two-fold benefit:

 “Freezing tofu gives it a chewier texture in addition to increasing its ability to absorb marinades.”

-If you like the smooth texture of tofu, then freezing isn't recommended, of course.
-But if you want it to firm up a bit to have a pleasant chew, plus absorb the flavors of marinades (which sometimes tofu doesn't do well), freezing it and then defrosting it before you use it really changes tofu's character.
-Frozen tofu is perfect for kabobs or if you want to fry some up for salads or stir-fries.
+If you like the smooth texture of tofu, then freezing isn’t recommended, of course.
+But if you want it to firm up a bit to have a pleasant chew, plus absorb the flavors of marinades (which sometimes tofu doesn’t do well), freezing it and then defrosting it before you use it really changes tofu’s character.
+Frozen tofu is perfect for kabobs or if you want to fry or bake some up for salads, stir-fries, or grain bowls.

 How to Freeze Tofu